xlab-uiuc/cdep-fse-ae/README.md

 $ docker build -t cdep/cdep:1.0 .
 ```

 Then the running command is same as above.
-One example running command is:
+An example running command is:
 ```
 $ ./dockerrun.sh -a hdfs,mapreduce
 ```